jayeshbhadange/MultiModalRAG/README.md

-# Multimodal RAG with Pinecone and OpenAI Vision
+# Multimodal RAG with Gemini 1.5 Flash and Pinecone

-A powerful Retrieval-Augmented Generation (RAG) system that combines text and visual understanding using OpenAI's GPT-4 Vision and Pinecone vector database.
+A powerful Retrieval-Augmented Generation (RAG) system that combines text and visual understanding using Google's Gemini 1.5 Flash model and Pinecone vector database.
+This implementation provides advanced multimodal capabilities for processing and querying documents with both text and images.

 ## Features